Walkthroughs / Blue Prince / Puzzle Room Solutions and Exact Answers

 Room type: hidden Puzzle Room.
 Route condition: solve the Gallery, get Key 8, then use Key 8 on a locked door that would lead to Rank 8.
 Rank means the mansion row or depth used by the house layout.
 Bring enough steps to enter, read, place statues, and claim the reward.

-Nudge: Room 8 is the Gallery’s RUMINATE painting made real.
-The animal statues each have a clue.
+Nudge: Room 8 is the Gallery's RUMINATE painting made real.
+The eight figures each have a clue.
 The bins are labeled with sins, including the odd extra one: Mundanity.

-Exact answer: Place the statues in these bins.
+Exact answer: Place the figures in these bins.

 MonkeyHubris